-In addition to the team above, students can speak to their College Manager or any member of our Student Wellbeing Team.
-This team of Student Wellbeing Managers deal with safeguarding and child protection issues.
-If you have any concerns about the safety or wellbeing of your child, or another student, please contact this team.
+In addition to the team above, students can speak to their Year Manager.
+If you have any concerns about the safety or wellbeing of your child, or another student, please contact one of the above.

 ICT and technology is part of all our lives and whilst this brings great benefits, there are online dangers.
 Trinity Academy Bradford urges all parents and carers to check the security settings on home devices and monitor internet use to help protect your child online.

 E-safety and Cyberbullying